SilvioWeging/kASA/README.md

 The first letter after a "-" is the short version of a parameter, "--" is the longer one.
 If no `<...>` follows a parameter, it's a boolean flag.

+If you want, you can use a json file containing all parameters instead.
+Just use the one on this git and configure it.
+Give this file to kASA with `--parameters <file>` and everything will be fetched from there.

 ### Basic
 Some parameters which are used by most modes:
 ##### Mandatory